 By Edwin Christiaan | May 4, 2021

 The Bible does not command Christians to fast.
 God does not require or demand it of His Children.
-No pastor should obligate or guilt trip anybody to fast in order to receive God’s blessings.
+No pastor should obligate or guilt trip anybody to fast in order to receive God’s blessings or to get His attention or get God to answer prayers.
 Fasting should never be put as a burden or duty on a Christian.
 Fasting should not be used as a way to appear more spiritual than others.
 Nowhere in the scriptures is there any indication that God is more likely to answer prayers if they are accompanied by fasting!

 OLD TESTAMENT MEANING OF FASTING